ratiw/ajaxtable.js/README.md

 AjaxTable.js
 ============

 This is a jQuery plugin to render table using remote data via ajax request.
+Most of the works are done via data attributes tag.

 Usage
 -----